-- Spill kits are to be made available throughout the site.
-The kits are to include, as a minimum, the following items: - Absorbent materials - o Shovels - Heavy-duty plastic bags - Protective clothing (e.g., gloves and overalls), and - Major servicing of equipment shall be undertaken off-site in appropriately equipped workshops - Ensure drill pads liners and spill kits are in place, - All vehicles and machinery undergoing maintenance must have drip trays to collect leakages of lubricants and oil - Consider alternative sites when the water table is too high,
+- Spill kits must be always available on site.
+The kits must include, as a minimum, the following items: - Absorbent materials - o Drip-trays - Shovels - Heavy-duty plastic bags - Protective clothing (e.g., gloves and overalls), and - Major servicing of equipment shall be undertaken off-site in appropriately equipped workshops - Ensure drill pads and spill kits are in place - All stationary vehicles and machinery must have drip trays to collect leakages of lubricants and oil - Consider alternative sites when the water table is too high

-- Accidental spills and leaks (including absorption material) to be cleaned as soon as possible - Store bulk fuel in adequate containment areas (non-porous surface and bunded) - No damaged containers in use - Provision of adequate and frequent training on spill management, spill response and refuelling must be provided to all onsite staff and contractors - Fuels, lubricants, and chemicals are to be stored within appropriately sized, impermeable bunds or trays with a capacity not less than 110% of the total volume of products stored - All fuel and chemical storage and handling equipment (including transfer hoses, etc.) shall be well maintained - Storage and handling of fuels and chemicals shall follow relevant legislation and regulations - No refuelling is to take place within 50 metres of groundwater boreholes and - MSDS are to be kept for each chemical used on site.
+- Accidental spills and leaks (including absorption material) must be cleaned as soon as possible - Store bulk fuel in adequate containment areas (non-porous surface and bunded) - No damaged containers in use - Provision of adequate and frequent training on spill management, spill response and refuelling must be provided to all onsite staff and contractors - Fuels, lubricants, and chemicals must be stored within appropriately sized, impermeable bunds or trays with a capacity not less than 110% of the total volume of products stored - All fuel and chemical storage and handling equipment (including transfer hoses, etc.) shall be well maintained - Storage and handling of fuels and chemicals shall follow relevant legislation and regulations - No refuelling shall take place within 50 metres of groundwater boreholes and - MSDS must be kept for each chemical used on site.
 These must be easily accessible to all personnel.